Temps in low 50s Saturday — when to expect cool-off, wintry mix

 How much rain:

-Monday, the rain will change over to a rain/snow mix.
-Watch out for the morning commute and evening commute!

-Monday night, a brief period of lake effect snow into early Tuesday.
-Stay tuned for numbers!
+Monday night, a brief period of light accumulation of Lake effect snow into early Tuesday

 Temperatures will drop.
 Expect about 36 hours in the 30s early next week before temperatures rise back into the 40s.